The Benefits of a 7-12 School

 Our campus—its size, its architecture, its feel—reflects our preference for simplicity and informality.
 This is not, however, at the expense of state-of-the-art facilities that undergo constant improvement to meet the needs and talents of our students, faculty and coaches.

 In one classroom the same faculty member instructs math 7 one hour and pre-calculus honors the next.
 Next door to one another, an eighth grader hones his grammar skills, a sophomore emulates romantic poetry and a junior analyzes The Scarlet Letter.
 Even on the playing fields, proximity fosters community as the “C” football team experiences the adrenaline surge when its nearby neighbor, the varsity soccer team, scores a late-game goal, and the baseball team senses the excitement of hurdlers bursting from their starting blocks at the sound of the gun.

 The Parent Connection

-A group of parents founded Burroughs, and ever since parents have played an integral role in the life of our school.
-A full calendar of student performances, parent meetings and athletic contests provides the opportunity for parents to develop relationships with their children’s teachers, principals, coaches, counselors, friends and friends’ parents.
-Communication between school and home is a priority and is facilitated via the head’s and principals’ open-door policies, an advisory system which kicks in from the get-go, formal and informal reporting from classroom faculty and a personal counseling department
+A group of parents founded Burroughs, and ever since parents and guardians have played an integral role in the life of our school.
+A full calendar of student performances, parent meetings and athletic contests provides the opportunity for parents and guardians to develop relationships with their children’s teachers, principals, coaches, counselors, friends and friends’ parents.
+Communication between school and home is a priority and is facilitated via the head’s and principals’ open-door policies, an advisory system which kicks in from the get-go, formal and informal reporting from classroom faculty and a health & wellness department

 For those who are interested in broader involvement, volunteer opportunities abound within the context of an active Parents Council, which sponsors student, parent and community events, provides a variety of services and raises funds for the school.
 Unlike most independent schools, our parents also hold a majority of the seats on the school’s governing body, the Board of Trustees, which manages the school’s finances and facilities and sets policy with the head of school.